-At £330/$400 it’s not exactly cheap.
-In fact it's the same price as the Hero 4 Silver, which is better in a number of ways – the most important being video quality.
-So why go for the Session?
-It’s all about the size.
+When it launched, it cost £330/$400, which was not exactly cheap.
+In fact it was the same price as the Hero 4 Silver at the time, which is better in a number of ways – the most important being video quality.

 Everyone we’ve handed the GoPro Session to coos, “Look how small it is.”
 And that’s the nub of it – this is an extremely compact action camera, a full 50% smaller than its Hero4 siblings.
 That makes a big difference when it comes to mounting a GoPro in an awkward position.
 In fact GoPro’s Senior Producer, Cort Muller, mentioned strapping the Session between the spokes of a bicycle.
 You can’t do that with any other GoPro.